Application for Graduate Admission to the Doctoral Program

 - Supplemental Psychology application is available online at the online Application site.
 In the supplemental form, you select a primary area of specialization, i.e., Brain and Cognitive Sciences, Clinical Science, Developmental Psychology, Quantitative Methods, or Social Psychology.
 If your interests span across these areas, please indicate this in your statement of purpose.
 The faculty you list as potential advisors may be from different areas of the department, but at least one of them should be in the area you select as your primary area.
 If you are applying to the Clinical Science program, you will also be asked to indicate whether you are interested in Clinical-Aging, Child and Family Clinical, or General Adult Clinical.

 - a) Arrange to send one official transcript from each college attended to: Office of Admissions, GRADUATE, University of Southern California, 3601 South Flower Street, Room 112, Los Angeles, CA 90089-0915.
 (See online application to access cover sheet.
-The cover sheet is not required but is recommended as an aid to for Admissions to match your transcript to our application.). b) Also upload relevant transcripts (unofficial or online copies are acceptable) in your online application for department review purposes.
+The cover sheet is not required but is recommended as an aid to for Admissions to match your transcript to our application.). b) Also upload relevant transcripts (unofficial or online copies are acceptable) in your online application for department initial review purposes.